NJUBroccoli/njubroccoli.github.io/index.md

 ### Student Affairs

+- Representative of the 24th Student Congress of Nanjing University (Jul.
+2020)
 - Monitor of Elite Program Class, Grade 2016, Dept. of Computer Science and Technology, Nanjing Univeristy (from Sep.
 2016 to Jul.
 2020)
 - Assistant of Student Affairs Office, Dept. of Computer Science and Technology, Nanjing University (from Sep.
 2019 to Jul.
 2020)
 - Office Member of Nanjing University Student Association Union (from Sep.
 2016 to Jul.
 2017)